-The so-called contemporary or post-restructuring reports were produced between 1986 and 2002 with the philosophy of trying to systematise the content in two directions: firstly, the obtaining of results, and secondly, bringing the organisation closer to the public.
-As of 1993, the basic structure of the annual reports centred on the scientific programme, the technical and/or support centes, and scientific outreach, as the nexus of efforts to bring science to society.
-Another aspect which took on a more central role was international scientific cooperation, without forgetting the funding of scientific activity.
+The so-called contemporary or post-restructuring reports were drawn up between 1986 and 2002 following a philosophy of trying to systematise the content in two ways: firstly, the acquisition of results, and secondly, bringing the organisation closer to the public.
+As of 1993, the basic structure of the Annual Reports centred on the scientific programme, the technical and/or support centres, and scientific outreach, as the nexus of efforts to bring science to society.
+Another aspect which took on a more central role was international scientific cooperation, without overlooking the funding of scientific activity.

-During this period the annual reports took on a more popular science character in an attempt to bring scientific activity closer to society.
-There was a recognition in this period that the CSCI's complexity and its large number of centres would make it impossible to give exhaustive information about all their activities, and readers were referred to the individual centre reports for details of their achievements in the year in question.
+During this period the annual reports took on a more popular-science character in an attempt to bring scientific activity closer to society.
+There was recognition in this period that the complexity of the CSIC and its myriad centres would make it impossible to provide exhaustive information about all their activities.
+Therefore, readers were referred to the individual centre reports for details of their achievements in the year in question.
 The work done by the centres was summarised in a schematic outline of the research activity conducted.
-The annual reports focused on the task of managing resources and the scope of that management.
+The Annual Reports focused on the task of managing resources and the scope of that management.

-In the second half of the 1960s there was a radical change in the structure of the annual reports.
-They went from being viewed as a historical report on the year's activity and became an annual statistical report.
-The specific research activities went into the background and the collective work and group research lines, in short the global research policy, were brought to the fore.
-The quantitative data predominated over the expression of individual work, which was encompassed by the statistics.
-In this period a strong UNESCO influence was clearly visible.
-Its organisation and systematisation of the scientific and knowledge areas was adopted, reflecting the CSIC's desire to fully integrate itself with the international scientific community.
+In the second half of the 1960s there was a transformation in the structure of the annual reports.
+They changed from being viewed as a historical report on the year's activity and became an annual statistical report.
+Emphasis was shifted from achievements of specific researchers to the collective work and group research lines, in short, highlighting global research policy.
+The quantitative data predominated over the expression of individual work, which was represented by the statistics.
+In this period a strong UNESCO influence was patent.
+The organisation and systematisation of the scientific and knowledge areas was adopted, reflecting a aspiration of the CSIC to fully integrate itself with the international scientific community.